-The Santa Fe River goes underground in O'Leno State Park and reemerges here, more than 3 miles away, as a circular pool surrounded by quiet woods.
+The Santa Fe River goes underground in O'Leno State Park and reemerges here, more than three miles away, as a circular pool surrounded by quiet woods.
 Equestrians, hikers and cyclists can explore over 35 miles of trails.
-A primitive equestrian campground with a bathhouse and 20-stall horse barn is available on a first come, first serve basis.
-Park Location: 373 SW US Highway 27 High Springs, FL 32643
+Primitive equestrian campground with a bathhouse and 20-stall horse barn is available on a first-come-first-served.
+For more information or to visit this park, contact O'Leno State Park at (386) 454-1853.

+Park Location: 373 SW US Hwy.
+27 High Springs, FL 32643

-52) San Felasco Hammock Preserve State Park
+52 San Felasco Hammock Preserve State Park

 This preserve has one of the few remaining large tracts of mature hardwood forests in Florida.
 The park offers outdoor adventure to hikers, off-road bicyclists, horseback riders and nature lovers.
 To ensure solitude and quiet for a true wilderness experience, the southern two-thirds of the park is designated for hiking only.
 The northern third of the park has horse trails, off-road cycling and hiking.

-Park Location: 12720 NW 109th Lane Alachua, FL 32615
+Park Location: 12720 NW 109th Ln.
+Alachua, FL 32615